Reproductive Rights & Health

 Menstrual equity is a serious issue for marginalized populations.
 People living in poverty are most affected by lack of access to menstrual products.
 These individuals often cannot afford sufficient menstrual products and so disproportionately suffer the medical and psychological impact of reusing products, using products for longer than indicated, or not using any products at all.
 These individuals are also more likely to have to suffer the societal effects of lack of access including problems with attendance at work or school and the appearance of being unprofessional or unhygienic.
 Nobody in this country should have to miss school or work simply because they cannot afford menstrual products.

-To join our coalition or learn more, visit www.equalityperiodnj.com.
+To learn more, visit www.equalityperiodnj.com.

 Sexual Assault on Campus